Tulsa's new Black mayor proposes $100M trust to 'repair' impact of 1921 Race Massacre

 Nichols said he does not use the term reparations, which he calls politically charged, characterizing his sweeping plan instead as a “road to repair.”

-“This is, I think, a very significant first step,” Nichols said.
-“And it's something we can all unite around.
-I think we can unite around housing specifically for affected populations.
-I think we can unite around investing in the Greenwood district and making sure that we're able to revitalize it to be an economic power again.”

-Nichols said the proposal would not require city council approval, although the council would need to authorize the transfer of any city property to the trust.
+Nichols said the proposal wouldn't require city council approval, although the council would need to authorize the transfer of any city property to the trust, something he said was highly likely.

-“The Greenwood District at its height was a center of commerce,” Nichols said.
+“The Greenwood District at its height was a center of commerce,” Nichols said in a telephone interview.
 “So what was lost was not just something from North Tulsa or the Black community.
 It actually robbed Tulsa of an economic future that would have rivaled anywhere else in the world."

-Nichols' proposal comes on the heels of an executive order he signed earlier this year recognizing June 1 as Tulsa Race Massacre Observance Day, an official holiday for the city.
+Nichols' proposal follows an executive order he signed earlier this year recognizing June 1 as Tulsa Race Massacre Observance Day, an official city holiday.
+Events Sunday in the Greenwood District included a picnic for families, worship services and an evening candlelight vigil.

-Nichols also realizes the current national political climate, particularly President Trump's sweeping assault on diversity, equity and inclusion programs, provides challenging political crosswinds.
+Nichols also realizes the current national political climate, particularly President Trump's sweeping assault on diversity, equity and inclusion programs, poses challenging political crosswinds.

 “The fact that this lines up with a broader national conversation is a tough environment,” Nichols admitted, “but it doesn't change the work we have to do.”

 Jacqueline Weary, is a granddaughter of massacre survivor John R. Emerson, Sr., who owned a hotel and cab company in Greenwood that were destroyed.
 She acknowledged the political difficulty of giving cash payments to descendants.
-But at the same time, she wondered how much of her family's wealth was lost as a result of the massacre.
+But at the same time, she wondered how much of her family's wealth was lost in the violence.

 “If Greenwood was still there, my grandfather would still have his hotel,” said Weary, 65.
 “It rightfully was our inheritance, and it was literally taken away.”

 In Tulsa, there are only two living survivors of the Race Massacre, both of whom are 110 years old: Leslie Benningfield Randle and Viola Fletcher.
-Both received direct financial compensation from both a Tulsa-based nonprofit and a New York-based philanthropic organization, but have not received any recompense from the city or state.
+The women, both of whom were in attendance on Sunday, received direct financial compensation from both a Tulsa-based nonprofit and a New York-based philanthropic organization, but have not received any recompense from the city or state.

-Damario Solomon-Simmons, an attorney for the survivors and the founder of the Justice for Greenwood Foundation, could not be reached for comment on the mayor's plan, but said earlier this year that any reparations plan should include direct payments to Randle and Fletcher and a victims' compensation fund for outstanding claims.
+Damario Solomon-Simmons, an attorney for the survivors and the founder of the Justice for Greenwood Foundation, said earlier this year that any reparations plan should include direct payments to Randle and Fletcher and a victims' compensation fund for outstanding claims.

 A lawsuit filed by Solomon-Simmons on behalf of the survivors was rejected by the Oklahoma Supreme Court last year, dampening racial justice advocates' hopes that the city would ever make financial amends.